AshAvalanche/ash-docs/docs/tools/ansible-avalanche-collection/tutorials/subnet-faucet.md

 # Subnet Faucet

-In this section, we will learn how to use the `ash.avalanche.faucet` role to deploy an [Avalanche Faucet](https://github.com/ava-labs/avalanche-faucet) for a Subnet.
+In this section, we will learn how to use the `ash.avalanche.faucet` role to deploy an [Avalanche Faucet](https://github.com/ava-labs/avalanche-faucet) for an EVM blockchain.

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory provided by the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
 See [Create a local test network](./local-test-network) for details.